incoqnito/healthstorage-odm/readme.md

 ### Defining a Model

-Defining a model is realized by calling the define-Function of our healtstorage.
+Defining a model is realized by calling the define function.
 It returns a model based on given input.

 Example:
 ```ts